GeorgeJB3/money-transer-API/README.md

 ## API Description

-This is a money transfer API developed in Java and uses a PostgreSQL databse to store accounts.
+This is a money transfer API developed in Java uses a PostgreSQL database to store accounts and uses Docker.
 There is an Account class with fields accountID, name and balance.
 This is used to create instances for each account holder.
 Inside Transfer controller there is a method to show all accounts in the database, add and delete accounts and then one to transfer money between accounts.